Asana

 - An Asana account

-- Pro plan or higher on Chipp
+- Builder plan or higher on Chipp

 Connecting Asana to Chipp

-Asana uses app-level OAuth authentication.
-You connect your Asana account once, and all users of your app can access Asana tools - no individual user authentication required.
+Asana uses OAuth authentication.
+You connect your Asana account once, and all users of your app can access Asana tools — no individual user authentication required.

-- Click Build in the sidebar
+- Click Brain in the sidebar

-- Find Asana in the integration list
+- Find Asana in the integrations list

 - Select which tools to enable